Checkpoint 2: The Arch, Blarney St

 Congratulations on reaching Checkpoint 2!

-This is Blarney Street, measuring around 1.5 km it is the longest street in Cork City.
-Some famous faces once lived here including the sculptor John Burke.
+This street was once home to sculptor John Burke.
 He attended the Crawford School of Art and later created the aeroplane sculptures on the Wilton roundabout.
-When he died in 2006, John asked to be buried standing up in Watergrasshill graveyard so that he could face the mountains of his native County Tipperary.
+When he died, John asked to be buried standing up in the Watergrasshill graveyard so that he could face the mountains of his native County Tipperary.

-Another famous resident was Frank O’Connor, who was known for his short stories including “Guest of the Nation” which was adapted into a film.
+Another famous resident was Frank O’Connor, who was known for his short stories including "Guest of the Nation" which was adapted into a film.
 He once lived in house number 251, Blarney Street.

-‘The Arch’ was constructed in around 1740, nearly 300 years ago.
-Like North Mall Street, it is also Georgian in style so you will see similar features such as sash windows and an ornate doorway.
-The doorway here is particularly lovely and was clearly made by a skilled craftsman.
-The highly decorated limestone doorcase is known as a lugged or ear style because the top of the architrave extends like ears from the door.
+Like North Mall, the Arch had an ornate doorway known as "lugged" or "ear style" because the top of the architrave extends like ears from the door.
 Above this, is a pointed pediment, which again shows the Georgians love for classical Greek architecture.

 |CLUE 2: With the river to your back, turn right and follow Blarney Street.
 At the junction, climb the hill in search of numbers 22 and 23 on Shandon Street.|